Anishreddy1/crudApp/README.md

-Steps to run CRUDAPP applications
+Steps to run CRUDAPP applications on browser

 -Create the mysql database/tables/ from db.sql